 Done well, you'll have references and loyal team members.
 Handled poorly, you can burn bridges and ruin otherwise great working relationships.

-If you’re thoughtful about the process, and work hard on your transition, you can avoid many of the biggest pitfalls.
-Take Camille’s and Mark’s advice when to quit your job as a starting point when you face this crossroads.
+If you're thoughtful about the process, and work hard on your transition, you can avoid many of the biggest pitfalls.
+Take Camille's and Mark's advice on when and how to quit as a manager as a starting point when you face this crossroads.

-What advice do you have for leaders on when to quit your job, and how to do it well?
+What advice do you have for leaders on how to resign from a management position, and how to do it well?
 What lessons have you learned in your career?

 Always remember what Andy Grove said.
 No matter what's going on around you, you can make things better for your team.